 There are at least three wires used in AC wiring: Black for positive, White for neutral, and Green for ground.
 The black wire brings the current to your outlet, the white neutral returns the current back to your neutral bar, and the ground wire is wired to the outlet and anything metal that could conduct electricity in case you have a short inside the outlet box (a spark etc).
 The ground wire forces the electricity to run back to your ground point in your breaker box instead of letting the current arc out into the air or something else in your living space.

 When you buy your breaker box, it will come with the middle section where your breakers clip into place and a Neutral bar that's screwed in somewhere in the box (that large bar on the right-hand side is my neutral bar).
-For some reason, they don't usually come with a ground bar - and you have to buy this separately.
+These sub panels are usually an extension of your main breaker panel, so they don't usually come with a ground bar - and you have to buy this separately.
 You need a ground bar, commonly called a bus bar or terminal bar, and this should be screwed straight into the metal breaker panel.
 Ideally each breaker should have it's own grounding screw, but you can put multiple ground wires unto one screw if you need to.
 (I wouldn't put more than two though because of the wire diameter).
 I used a large green machine thread bolt to attach the grounding bar to the box, and then added a wide locking nut on the back that pins a grounding wire against the back of the panel that I attached to a metal stud in the truck to ground the entire panel.

 The power coming into the box is your black wires, which screw into the terminals where the breakers are attached.
 The current then will flow through the metal plates you see in the middle - this is how power is supplied to all the breakers in the panel.
 The breakers hinge on the black plastic frame and then clip onto the metal plates in the middle.